jonmldr/property-accessor/README.md

 # PropertyAccessor

-This PropertyAccessor allows you to access properties using getters, issers, and hassers, or directly if the property is public.
+This PropertyAccessor allows you to access properties using getters, issers, hassers, or directly if the property is public.

 This library also provides a `getAccessMethod` function, which returns a implementation of the `AccessMethodInterface`.